AIMILab/Diagnostics/README.md

 The repository of our following paper **An Unsupervised Learning based on Multiple Descriptors For WSIs Diagnosis** (_Diagnostics_): [Paper](http://empty.com)

 1. ***Datasets***

+We used the following two public WSI datasets as reference standards for training and evaluating our model.

 - [ICIAR2018](https://iciar2018-challenge.grand-challenge.org/Dataset)
 - [Dartmouth](https://bmirds.github.io/LungCancer)